 Don't forget to visit a home-made ice-cream parlour, the most gratifying way of combating the heat, whilst strolling around any of our popular neighbourhoods.
 And how about a bike ride?
 Thanks to the many bike rental companies dotted around the city, it's easy to move about in a healthy and environmentally friendly way.

-9. Enjoy the sunset at a unique location
+9. Watch the sunset at a unique location

 Summer usually brings to mind long days, clear skies and beautiful sunsets.
 If you love chasing the colours of the evening sky, head to any of these unique spots around Madrid.

 The Temple of Debod offers the best views of the city, we know this as it's one of the most photographed spots here.
 Then there's the Mirador Madrid observation deck at Cibeles Palace which offers a 360º view of the capital.
-Another one for the list is the Mirador de la Cornisa viewpoint, which makes for the perfect place to enjoy wonderful scenes of Campo del Moro Park and Casa de Campo Pathe
+Another one for the list is the Mirador de la Cornisa viewpoint, which makes for the perfect place to enjoy wonderful scenes of Campo del Moro Park and Casa de Campo Park, and, last but not least, we have the Faro de Moncloa.

 10. Visit Real Madrid's European Cups

-Football fans can't miss a visit to the Santiago Bernabéu Stadium to have a look at Real Madrid's 14 European Cups.
-Thanks to the Bernabéu Tour, visitors can check out display cabinets full of trophies in the Kings of Europe room, and can even get their picture taken beside them.
+Football fans can't miss a visit to the revamped Santiago Bernabéu Stadium to have a look at Real Madrid's 15 European Cups.
+Thanks to Tour Bernabéu, visitors can check out display cabinets full of trophies in the Kings of Europe room, and can even get their picture taken beside them.
 By far, one of the most instagrammable places in Madrid!